Ross Lipman: Filmmaking and Performance Essays

 Ross Lipman's early works span across a multiplicity of forms.
 Of his films, Doug Cummings of LA Weekly wrote, "Lipman's repertoire often highlights unique social groups with whom he has lived", and his earlier films frequently explore themes of cultural decay and renewal.

-With the completed prologue for the in-progress documentary feature Keep Warm, Burn Britain!, Lipman uses still images to remember squatters he encountered in Thatcherite mid-1980s London.
-His more recent films continue in this essayistic vein, integrating visual artwork and scholarship.

-Ross Lipman's performance essays are often concerned with the intersection of cinema history and lived experience.
-His best known performance is The Book of Paradise Has No Author, which premiered Aug.
-2011 at the Inquiry Towards the Practice of Secular Magic, a cross-disciplinary event at piXel (+) freQuency, hosted by Los Angeles Filmforum and presented by the Disembodied Theater Corporation.
+Lipman's performance essays are often concerned with the intersection of cinema history and lived experience.
+His best known performance is The Book of Paradise Has No Author, which premiered August 2011 at the Inquiry Towards the Practice of Secular Magic, a cross-disciplinary event at piXel (+) freQuency, hosted by Los Angeles Filmforum and presented by the Disembodied Theater Corporation.
 The piece explores notions of "first encounters" with lost cultures, viewed through the prism of the Tasaday tribe, who were, according to a 1972 episode of 20/20, a primitive tribe that had only recently encountered contemporary civilization.

 The performance essay The Exploding Digital Inevitable premiered at International Film Festival Rotterdam in January 2017.
-The essay concerns the process of restoring Bruce Conner's classic avant-garde short Crossroads (1976 film), for which several versions existed.
+The essay concerns the process of restoring Bruce Conner's classic avant-garde short Crossroads, for which several versions existed.

 Restoration

-Ross Lipman was mentored by and worked under Robert Gitt, well-known UCLA Film & Television Archive restorationist who restored or supervised the restoration of over 360 films.
+Lipman was mentored by and worked under Robert Gitt, a well-known UCLA Film & Television Archive restorationist who restored or supervised the restoration of over 360 films.
 Lipman adapted and developed methods of applying these principles to the restoration of independent and experimental film, where the primary concept is that moving image restoration is a form of interdisciplinary art practice that differs from other visual art forms in its production for mass duplication.
 Lipman has theorized and elaborated on this concept in numerous publications.